-I have talked before about it, but the Emory Conference Center Hotel in Atlanta (Book it Here!) is an excellent example of this.
+I have mentioned the following hotel before, but the Emory Conference Center Hotel in Atlanta (Book it Here!) is an excellent example of this.
 Staying in Downtown Atlanta means that during the weekend the streets will be busy until late.
 Depending on where you are staying that could mean no sleep for you.
-I prefer to drive twenty minutes away from the center of the city.
-To a hotel designed by Frank Lloyd Wright, which is located in a forest preserve where I can sleep like a baby (who invented that saying?).
+I prefer to drive twenty minutes and stay at a hotel designed by Frank Lloyd Wright, which is located in a forest preserve where I can sleep like a baby (who invented that saying?).
 The best thing is that I have found the rates to be similar (and even cheaper) than those in Downtown on many occasions.

 Safety is one of the most challenging factors to control because as some people say, life happens.
 However, there is still some research you can perform in advance.
 For example, find out if the hotel room has a safe.
 Google the map address and if available check the area around it with Google Street View.
 If you know a local, ask them about the area.
 Let them spill the beans!

 You also have to take some precautions when you arrive at your hotel.
 Inspect the room, test the door locks, secure locks on windows, don’t flaunt your hotel key outside when going out, be careful of who you invite to your room, and always be alert for suspicious people at the hotel parking, lobby, and hallways.